Instructor: Dr. Judah Ari-Gur, Room F-246, E-mail: email@example.com,

 Goals: 1) to understand the relationships between the composite material and its constituents (reinforcement and binder).

-2) to design materials for specified stiffness and strength.
+2) to design composite laminated materials for specified stiffness and strength.

-3) to tailor materials for prescribed loading conditions.
+3) to tailor laminated composites for prescribed loading conditions.

 The course will cover design and analysis of composite material components.
 The emphasis will be on oriented fiber reinforced laminated composites.